q-m/rabbiteye-exp/categorization-nn/README.md

 ### 2. Feature analysis

 About half of the items were removed because they had equal features.
 This may be an indicator that featurization is missing some distinguishing features, or that our training classes are ambiguous.
+This may also be ok, because the dataset has items from different sources describing the same product.

 Desired outputs:
 - classes removed because of too little items (need more items or courser classes)